AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 ### The Outermost Wrapper (`.carousel`)

 First, I'm using an outer wrapper div for the layout.
-This may seem unnecessary, but we'll later want to position the navigation controls absolutely relative to the carousel's horizontally panning viewport.
+This may seem unnecessary, but we'll later want to position the navigation controls absolutely relative to the carousel's scrollport.
 Since we don't want the buttons to be children within the list of images, it makes more sense to anchor them relative to this parent div.
 Moreover, we don't want to position these buttons inside the `.carousel-scroll-container` because we're going to set horizontal overflow on that element.

 ### The Scroll Container and List of Images